boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/bing-maps.md

 ## How to get Bing Maps keys

-You need to follow these steps to get `keys.`
+To obtain `keys`, follow these steps:

 1. Go to the Bing Maps `Dev` Center at  https://www.bingmapsportal.com/.